This guide will show you how to use the Bisq DAO’s governance mechanism by walking you through the process of making a proposal and voting.

 Governance tab of the

 Once the period to make proposals is over, it’s time to vote.
-As long as you have some BSQ, you can vote—it doesn’t matter if you submitted a proposal or not.

 You can see all proposals in the current voting cycle in the